-1. It is mainly due to the amortization year by year.
+1. Mainly due to the consideration of capital cost and capital turnover needs, the short-term loan increased by NTD 1,492M compared with the same period last year.

-2. It is mainly due to the investment increase of financial assets.
+2. Mainly due to :

-3. It is mainly due to better profits in the current year.

-4. It is mainly due to the appreciation of the exchange rates of New Taiwan dollars to RMB and US dollars.

-Source: The financial reports which have been audited by the accountants are compiled according to the International Financial Reporting Standards (IFRS).
+- A. The consideration of capital cost and capital turnover needs, the short-term loan increased by NTD 1,492M compared with the same period last year. - B. Because early redemption rights of the convertible corporate bonds issued by the Group can be exercised in February 2020, corporate bonds were classified from non-current to current. - 3.
+Mainly because early redemption rights of the convertible corporate bonds issued by the Group can be exercised in February 2020, corporate bonds were classified from non-current to current. - 4.
+It is mainly due to better profits in the current year. - 5.
+It is mainly due to the appreciation of the exchange rates of New Taiwan dollars to RMB dollars. - Source: The financial reports which have been audited by the accountants are compiled according to the International Financial Reporting Standards (IFRS).